solana-mobile/mobile-wallet-adapter/spec/spec.md

 it does not allow the dapp endpoint to specify the network RPC server to submit the transaction to; that is at the discretion of the wallet endpoint.
 If this is a detail that matters to the dapp endpoint, it should instead use the `sign_transactions` method and submit the transaction to a network RPC server of its choosing.

-It is recommended that dapp endpoints verify that the reported commitment level was actually reached for each transaction, to minimize the risks presented by malicious wallet endpoints.
+It is recommended that dapp endpoints verify that each transaction reached an appropriate level of commitment (typically either `confirmed` or `finalized`).

 #### sign_messages